 - IncomeAssure by Great American Insurance Group would be a traditional type of unemployment insurance concept.
 It can offer you supplemental cash benefits if you lose your job due or get laid off and are eligible for Unemployment Insurance.
 IncomeAssure is available in the U.S. States and the District of Columbia except for Hawaii and Alaska.
 It covers salaries up to $250,000 a year.
 You must file for unemployment insurance and be eligible before this policy pays out.
 Income Assure pays out 24 weeks of benefits with a 2 week waiting period.
 There is a 6 month waiting period after buying a new policy before you are eligible for benefits.
 So don't count on buying your policy tomorrow because you heard job cuts are happening in the next few weeks.
 Payments follow the Federal and State Unemployment Insurance schedule, which is why we're referring to it as a traditional type of unemployment insurance concept.

-- SafetyNet is an innovative policy that takes a different approach to providing a benefit to their policyholders in the event of unemployment.
+- SafetyNet is an innovative policy that takes a different approach to provide a benefit to their policyholders in the event of unemployment.
 SafetyNet allows the policyholder to choose between several levels of coverage.
-It does not pay out on a weekly basis, but rather offers a lump sum payment in the event that you find yourself without a job.
-The cost of SafetyNet is significantly less than a more traditional Private Unemployment Insurance, because the payment is less, but on the plus side, it makes for a good back up for an emergency situation and will pay anywhere between $1,500 to $9,000, depending on your SafetyNet policy option choice when you sign up.
+It does not pay out on a weekly basis, but rather offers a lump sum payment if you find yourself without a job.
+The cost of SafetyNet is significantly less than a more traditional Private Unemployment Insurance because the payment is less, but on the plus side, it makes for a good back up for an emergency and will pay anywhere between $1,500 to $9,000, depending on your SafetyNet policy option choice when you sign up.

 Depending on the state you live in and the local unemployment rate the IncomeAssure policy would cost you between .5 percent to 2 percent of your income.
 You can get the exact price and amount of weekly benefit here.
 They will also pay up to 50 percent of your former weekly salary.

-SafetyNet is currently being only offered only in a few states, like Iowa, South Carolina, and Wisconsin, with plans to expand.
-Although it is not built in the same way as unemployment insurance is, it's a fair option to create a "safety net" for yourself and your family, especially if the cost of the IncomeAssure insurance or other Private Unemployment Insurance Options seem expensive.
+SafetyNet is currently only offered only in a few states, like Iowa, South Carolina, and Wisconsin, with plans to expand.
+Although it is not built in the same way as unemployment insurance is, it's a fair option to create a "safety net" for yourself and your family, especially if the cost of the IncomeAssure insurance or other private unemployment insurance options seem expensive.